ballerina-guides/integration-tutorials/service-orchestration/README.md

 - The initial record definitions can be generated using the "Paste JSON as record" VS Code command with the relevant JSON payloads and the records can then be modified as necessary.

 6. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, makes calls to the backend services to retrieve relevant details, and responds to the client.
-Use `/healthcare` as the service path (or the context) of the service which is attached to the listener listening on port `port`.
-Define an HTTP resource that allows the `POST` operation on resource path `/categories/{category}/reserve`, where `category` (corresponding to the specialization) is a path parameter.
-Use `ReservationRequest` as a parameter indicating that the resource expects a JSON object corresponding to `ReservationRequest` as the payload.
-Use `ReservationStatus|http:NotFound|http:InternalServerError` as the return type to indicate that the response will have a JSON payload corresponding to `ReservationStatus` on success or the response will be a "NotFound" or "InternalServerError" response on error.

 ```ballerina
 service /healthcare on new http:Listener(port) {